microsoft/microsoft-ui-xaml/README.md

 ## Roadmap

-For info on schedules and plans please see the high level plans see the [Windows UI Library Roadmap](docs/roadmap.md).
+For more info on the WinUI release schedule and high level plans please see the [Windows UI Library Roadmap](docs/roadmap.md).

 ## Data/Telemetry